Written by Richard Protheroe

 However the pros of a hosted site far outweigh the cons and it’s a favourite approach by both established and new retailers.

-What are the UK’s favourite hosted and paid eCommerce platforms?
+Here’s our review of the UK’s favourite hosted and paid ecommerce platforms of 2016.

 With almost 7,000 stores hosted on its service, Shopify is one of the UK’s biggest emerging platforms in recent years.